“I've come up with a set of rules that describe our reactions to technologies:

 A Few Final Words

 When it comes to new technology (well, relatively new), we encourage everyone to do their own research and come to the conclusion that is best for them.
-If you decide that ActivePure is indeed your best option, please visit ActivePure.com to be connected to one of our partners.
+Once you decide that ActivePure is indeed your best option, contact one of our air purification experts to start improving your indoor air.